shotai/MachineLearning/README.md

 <b>Dual Perceptron</b>

-Writing with Matlab, dealing with perceptron data and dual perceptron data.<br/>
+Writing with Matlab, dealing with perceptron data and two Spirals data.<br/>
 Using Gaussian and Dot product kernel.